Near-existence of bigeodesics in dynamical exponential last passage percolation

 In fact, as we shall see in the heuristic argument for the above conjecture in Section \ref{sec:are-upper-bounds}, we expect the value $0$ to be ``tight'' in the sense that for any fixed $K>0$, we expect to have

 where we say that an unbounded set $A\subseteq \RR^2$ is $\theta$-directed if for any sequence $(x_n,y_n)\in A$ with $|y_n|\rightarrow \infty$, we have $\lim_{n\rightarrow \infty}x_n/y_n=\theta$.

 We note that there are quite a few settings where the first moment analysis of an exceptional set yields an exponent corresponding precisely to dimension $0$-- in such settings it is usually very difficult to prove/disprove the existence of such exceptional points or even prove any quantitative estimates about such points, since one can no longer ignore subpolynomial errors.
-While we have not been able to conclusively answer Question \ref{que:1} in this paper, we are indeed able to obtain a prelimiting (in the parameter $n$) quantitative subpolynomial estimate on such points, and this is the content of Theorem \ref{thm:4}.

-We now move to the second main result of this paper and this concerns obtaining a dimension upper bound on the set of exceptional times.
-However, for this result, we now work with another LPP model-- that of Brownian last passage percolation (BLPP) with a certain discrete resampling dynamics on it, which we shall now discuss in brief; we refer the reader to Section \ref{sec:model-brown} for a precise definition of the model and the dynamics, and to the end of Section \ref{sec:heur-disc-why} for a discussion of why we choose to work with a discrete dynamics rather than a continuous one.